mathias-ws/prog2005-assignment1/README.md

 # Assignment 1
 Project for the first assignment in PROG2005- Cloud Technologies 2022.
+This web based api is used to fetch some information about a university together with some information about the country it is located in.
+This can be done based on the name, country or on the university name in the neighbouring countries.

 # Endpoints
 The api has three endpoint: